pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

     end = time.time()
     print('Inference took {:.2f} ms in average'.format((end-start)/100*1000))

+Throughout the blog, we'll run all exercises on a machine with two Intel(R) Xeon(R) Platinum 8180M CPUs.
+The CPU information is shown in Figure 2.1.

 Environment variable ``OMP_NUM_THREADS`` is used to set the number of threads for parallel region.
 We'll compare ``OMP_NUM_THREADS=2`` with (1) use of logical cores and (2) use of physical cores only.

 (1) Both OpenMP threads trying to utilize the same GEMM execution units shared by hyperthreading cores (0, 56)